Women in Conservation Forum

 Overview

-A inclusive forum celebrating women leading conservation innovation—from drone-powered wildlife monitoring to geospatial analysis, AI, and data systems.
-Women in Conservation Forum (WiCF) is a core part of GCTF 2026 and leads directly into International Women’s Day.
+An inclusive forum celebrating women leading conservation innovation, from drone-powered wildlife monitoring to geospatial analysis, AI, and data systems.
+The Women in Conservation Forum (WiCF) is a core part of the Global Conservation Tech & Drone Forum (GCTDF) 2026, taking place the day before World Wildlife Day and in the lead-up to International Women’s Day.

 Date & Venue